AlistairSymonds/SympleAstroFocus/docs/usb_protocol.md

 +---------------------------------------------------------------------------------++--------+
 ```
 ## State IDs
-Currently only one stateword is defined
+Currently only two statewords are defined, if other stepper drivers are supported they will likely have their own state id
-+ State ID 0 (32'h00) :
++ GENERAL_STATE (32'h00) :
++ TMC_STATE (32'h01)

 ## State ID 0 fields
 | DWORD | Name | Encoding| Read/Write or Read Only |